 this post contains affiliate links

-I happen to be a practicing Catholic and was trying to figure out a few fish dishes to make this Lenten season.
+I happened to be a practicing Catholic and tried to figure out a few fish dishes to make this Lenten season.
 I was running this morning when I thought of the idea of making fish tacos in my Instant Pot.
 Last week, I posted a recipe for Instant Pot Salmon Foil Packets, and I received a few suggestions from readers to use a parchment paper packet instead of foil.
-I guess some people don’t like cooking with foil.
-To each our own.
-Even though I love making fish in foil packets, I wanted to try making Instant Pot fish in a parchment packet.
+I guess some people don’t like cooking with foil, to each our own.
+Even though I love making fish in foil packets, I wanted to make Instant Pot fish in a parchment packet.
 The verdict!
 I think the fish turns out great either way!

 There is no shortage of parchment paper in my house.
-I buy it from Costco in a, what seems like, and everlasting roll.
+I buy it from Costco in what seems like an everlasting roll.

-I think that sometimes people tend to veer away from fish, especially when feeding crowds because of the cost.
+Sometimes, people tend to veer away from fish, especially when feeding crowds, because of the cost.
 Fish tacos are a great way to feed a crowd!
 It’s not like you put huge pieces of fish in each taco.
 I spent $4.60 on this fresh tilapia, and I fed my family easy with this portion.

 I have another video to show you how simple and easy this recipe is!